jeka-dev/protobuf-plugin/README.md

 }
 ```

-Override the `compile` method to run the protobuf compiler before the java compiler.
+Also override the `compile` method to run the protobuf compiler before the java compiler.

 ```java
 @Override